Wangyiquan95/Local_LLM/README.md

 After the response has finished, you can click the Picture icon to generate an image.

 After the image has finished generating, it will be returned automatically in chat.

+### 10. Tool usage
+Tools are small Python scripts that add superpowers to your LLM.
+When enabled, they allow your chatbot to do amazing things — like search the web, scrape data, generate images, talk back using AI voices, and more.
+There are two easy ways to install Tools in Open WebUI:

+- Go to Community Tool Library -> Choose a Tool, then click the Get button -> Enter your Open WebUI instance’s IP address or URL -> Click “Import to WebUI” — done!
+- write custom tool using python